pawn-lang/YSI-Includes/YSI_Visual/y_commands/faqs.md

 Command_ReProcess("/mycommand");
 ```

 This is doing the wrong thing, and we want to make doing the wrong thing as hard as possible.
-See (#so-what-is-the-solution)[*So what is the solution*] for what to do instead.
+See [*So what is the solution*](#so-what-is-the-solution) for what to do instead.

-## Isn't <other command processor> faster than this?
+## Isn't `other command processor` faster than this?

 Maybe.
 So?  y_commands is as-fast, or slightly faster, than most other command processors (if you believe their graphs, but they all have an agenda), but with way more features.